 8. Communicate well with parents

-We email our parents regularlyand make sure we have a single point of contact, so the parents can put a face to a name, and all questions and clarifications are dealt with swiftly.
-While organising the trip, we gave parents as much information as possible right from the start.
+We email parents regularly and make sure we have a single point of contact.
+This ensures parents can quickly put a face to a name, and that all questions and clarifications are dealt with swiftly.
+Give parents as much information as possible right from the start.